particle-iot/compile-action/README.md

 ### Outputs

 * `artifact-path`: Path to the compiled binary artifact.
-Typically, it will be `output/firmware.bin`
+Example: `output/firmware-argon-2.3.1.bin`
 * `device-os-version`: The Device OS version that was used for compilation.
 This may differ from the requested version if the requested version is a semver range or `latest` or `latest-lts`.
 Example: `2.3.1`
 * `firmware-version`: The product firmware version integer.
 This output is undefined when sources are not a product firmware.
 * `firmware-version-updated`: Boolean value indicating whether the product firmware version was updated.
 Can only be true with auto-version enabled.